psegre/fphd/fpga/practicum/2_gates/README.md

 expected linear trend versus $1/(N+1)$.
 Given the large number of inverters in the chain we can also simply approximate $N + 1 \approx N$ and perform the study versus $1/N$.

-Open the `RingOscillator.v` Verilog code with your preferred text editor application and run the FPGA implementation and programming flows at the command line by exploring 5-10 different `NUM_INVERTERS` values.
+Open the `RingOscillator.vhd` VHDL code with your preferred text editor application and run the FPGA implementation and programming flows at the command line by exploring 5-10 different `NUM_INVERTERS` values.
 At the end of each implementation install the new firmware to the FPGA and measure at the oscilloscope the frequency of the output toggle.

-In order to significantly change the frequency you have to generate the firmware for $\approx 2N_0$ , $\approx 3N_0$ ... $\approx 5N_0$ etc. assuming $N_0$ the initial value chosen for you for `NUM_INVERTERS` in the Verilog code.
+In order to significantly change the frequency you have to generate the firmware for $\approx 2N_0$ , $\approx 3N_0$ ... $\approx 5N_0$ etc. assuming $N_0$ the initial value chosen for you for `NUM_INVERTERS` in the VHDL code.

 Most important, be always sure that `NUM_INVERTERS` is an **odd number**, otherwise the circuit will never oscillate!
 As an example: